Alejogb1/job-board/blog-data/r-removal-uninstallation-method.md

 id: "r-removal-uninstallation-method"
 ---

-Okay so you’re asking about removing or uninstalling stuff right like software programs or maybe even specific components that are part of a larger system I’ve been down this rabbit hole more times than I care to remember so let's talk practicalities not fluff I’ve built systems from the ground up taken down monstrosities that should never have seen the light of day and everything in between so when it comes to removal I've got a few scars to show
+you’re asking about removing or uninstalling stuff right like software programs or maybe even specific components that are part of a larger system I’ve been down this rabbit hole more times than I care to remember so let's talk practicalities not fluff I’ve built systems from the ground up taken down monstrosities that should never have seen the light of day and everything in between so when it comes to removal I've got a few scars to show

 First things first what exactly are we talking about uninstalling is it a standalone application a service running in the background a driver or even just some files that need to go If its a standard application things are usually pretty straightforward But sometimes it’s a mess of DLLs registry entries and god knows what else lurking in the shadows If you're talking about a whole operating system well that's a different can of worms and we'll have to take that into account